Ayakalaa/Ayakalaa/README.md

 Hello...

-I'm just a student still trying to learn how to code many things, but I'm working towards making myself better with coding.
+I'm just a student learning how to code, but I'm working towards making myself better.

+I also run the https://www.youtube.com/@WeatherSeven WeatherSTAR 4000 streams, you can find music used here.

-I'd say I'm non-binary, but they/she pronouns are fine.
+I'd say I'm non-binary, but they/then or she/her pronouns are fine.

 <!---